 Here we discuss other similar inverse problems which the author believes could be interesting to study in the line of this paper.
 In particular, this section establishes \textbf{Theorem \ref{Th I.6}} using the method developed in Section \ref{Section IV}.
 The result deals with the Steklov spectral inverse problem of recovering a potential $q$ from the Steklov spectrum of a smooth compact Riemannian manifold $M$ of dimension $n\geq 3$ with boundary. \\This inverse problem involves the Schrödinger operator $\mathcal{L}_{g,q}:=-\Delta_{g}+q$ where $q$ is a smooth real-valued function on $M$ : It is well known that if $0$ is not a Dirichlet eigenvalue of $\mathcal{L}_{g,q}$ in $M$, then the Dirichlet problem

 has a unique solution in $H^{1}(M)$ for any $f\in H^{1/2}(\partial M)$ and we can define the associated DN map

-\\We refer, for example, to \cite{Sal} for details.
-In the same way as the standard Steklov operator $\Lambda_{g}$ presented in the Introduction, $\Lambda_{g,q}$ is a positive self-adjoint elliptic and classical (in the sense of $\left(\ref{eq1}\right)$) pseudodifferential operator of order $1$ on the closed manifold $\partial M$. (see, for example, \cite{DDSF} or \cite{Cek}) \\In particular, its spectrum is discrete and is given by a sequence of eigenvalues
+We refer, for example, to \cite{Sal} for details.
+In the same way as in the case of the standard Steklov operator $\Lambda_{g}$ presented in the Introduction, $\Lambda_{g,q}$ is a self-adjoint elliptic and classical (in the sense of $\left(\ref{eq1}\right)$) pseudodifferential operator of order $1$ on the closed manifold $\partial M$ (see, for example, \cite{DDSF} or \cite{Cek}). \\In particular, its spectrum is discrete and is given by a sequence of eigenvalues

 Using the expressions for the full symbols of $\Lambda_{g,q}$ in boundary normal coordinates, computed in \cite[Lemma 8.6]{DDSF}, we can easily show a result analogous to \textbf{Lemma \ref{lem 5.1}} for this problem :